`

 e.
 Depression and discouragement, which is discussed below.

 g.
-Low levels of digestive enzymes may cause a poor apetite.
+Low levels of digestive enzymes may cause a poor appetite.

 h.
-Excess biounavailable copper or other toxic metals such as cadmium may interfere with apetite, perhaps by antagonizing zinc.
+Excess biounavailable copper or other toxic metals such as cadmium may interfere with appetite, perhaps by antagonizing zinc.

 2. Inability to properly chew food.
 This may be due to dental problems such as missing, loose or false teeth.